BattlePlugins/BattleSite/docs/ba/config.md

 ---
-id: exampledoc3
+id: config
-title: Other Document
+title: Edting the Config File
+sidebar_label: Plugin Config
 ---

 this is another document